UnionInternationalCheminsdeFer/OSDM/getting-started.md

 The availability on a given train is bound to the products available on the train.
 I.e. the number of available bike reservations on a train is expressed on the offers of type "Bike Reservation" by the attribute `"numericAvailability": 23`.
 If no bike reservation places are available, no offer of this type is returned.

-This feature is optional to support by implementors, some railways decide not give insight into the numeric availability of seats on there vehicles.
+This feature is optional to support by implementors, some railways decide not give insight into the numeric availability of product (especially super saver fares) on there trains.

 ### When to pass in which passenger attributes?